OneMoreJson/LearningJava/README.md

 ### 2021 10 02 || College

 Completing week 12 assignment.
 During this assignment we are asked to “Design and implement a set of classes that define the employees of a hospital: doctor, nurse, administrator, surgeon, receptionist, janitor, and so on.
 Include methods in each class that are named according to services provided by that person and that print an appropriate message.
 Create a main driver class to instantiate and exercise several of the classes.”
 I plan to do this with a super class called HospitalEmployee.
 Then I make classes that inherit from the super.
-I think I will base the character names on clue
+I think I will base the character names on Clue.

+#### 1000 || Week 04 Complete

+Completed the assignment.
+It is rather random.
+I basically used this time as an opportunity to play with some other things I learned through the weeks: logic statements, array lists and other such stuff.
+It was fun.
+I am posting it on my GH account (within the College Course Week 04 folder).

 -----------------------------------------------------------------------------